kbekher/abtest-cli/README.md

 # A/B Testing Custom CLI

 A command line interface (CLI) tool designed to streamline the creation of A/B test boilerplate code.
-With this tool, you can quickly generate the necessary structure and components needed to set up A/B tests for your projects, saving time and ensuring consistency in your testing processÏ
+With this tool, you can quickly generate the necessary structure and components needed to set up A/B tests for your projects, saving time and ensuring consistency in your testing process.

 ## Installation